incountry/sdk-nodejs/README.md

 #### Created and updated dates fields

-Fields `createdAt` and `updatedAt` store dates set by Incountry storage server. `createdAt` indicates when the data was first time processed in the target country. `updatedAt` indicates when last write operation finished.
+Fields `createdAt` and `updatedAt` store dates set by InCountry storage server. `createdAt` indicates when the data was first time processed in the target country. `updatedAt` indicates when last write operation finished.

 ```typescript
 type StorageRecord = {